Entry requirements for Indonesia

 The Ubud Waterfall Route ends at Kanto Lampo.
 This waterfall draws attention because the water falls through numerous jets, creating a very picturesque picture.
 In addition, access to it is very easy.
 You will only have to walk for 5 minutes.

 Day 3.
-Ubud: Excursion to Munduk (north of Bali)
+Ubud: Day Trip to Munduk (North of Bali)

-On the third day in Bali, I suggest you make a trip to the north-central area of the island, known as Munduk.
+On the third day, I suggest you make a trip to the northern area of Bali, where you can find villages like Munduk.
 The day is full of temples, viewpoints and waterfalls.
 Are you ready?

 Ulun Danu Beratan Temple